Federal Wire Act of 1961 Explained

 RAWA stands for the Restoration of Americas Wire Act and was introduced by Senator Lindsey Graham of South Carolina, and Utah Representative, Jason Chaffetz.
 The idea behind the bill would be to have the DOJ ruling from 2011 reversed which effectively left it up to each state as to whether or not they wanted to offer legal internet gambling.

-Does the Federal Wire Act Make All Options for US Online Sports Betting Illegal?
+Does the Wire Act Make All Options for US Online Sports Betting Illegal?

-No it does not.
-The law does not prohibit US players from participating in legally licensed online sportsbooks that are located outside of the United States.
-The law only bans US based online sports betting activities, and does not have the power to reach into other jurisdictions to curtail their services.
+No, it only prohibits US-based online bookmakers from accepting bets across state lines or from foreign countries.
+The law does not prohibit US players from participating in domestic online betting that operates within the state in which they reside or from legally licensed online sportsbooks that are located outside of the United States.
+The law only affects US-based online sports betting activities and does not have the power to reach into other jurisdictions to curtail their services.

 Federal Wire Act Sources And Citations